binarylinuxx/zwm/README.md

 # Building and testing

 *requirements:*
-- zig 0.14.1+ you probably would get it from https://ziglang.org/download/
+- zig 0.14.1 you probably would get it from https://ziglang.org/download/
 - pkg-config
 - make
 - wlroots 0.19
+- SceneFX 0.4.1

 *build:*
 ```